What Is Nicotine?

 - Lack of muscular coordination

-Children are at an especially high risk of nicotine poisoning because it takes a lower dose of nicotine to poison a child than an adult.
-Those who use JUUL products may have a higher risk of poisoning, as JUULpods, in particular, contain twice as much nicotine as other e-cigarettes.
+Children are at an exceptionally high risk of nicotine poisoning because it takes a lower dose of nicotine to poison a child than an adult.
+JUUL products may have a higher risk of poisoning, as JUULpods, in particular, contain twice as much nicotine as other e-cigarettes.

 Nicotine and Seizures